parpalak/rose/README.md

 - page title;
 - page content.

 You may also provide some optional parameters: keywords, description, date and URL.
-Keywords affect the relevancy.
+Keywords affect the relevance.
 The description can be used for building a snippet (see below).
 It's a good idea to use the content of "keyword" and "description" meta-tags for this purpose (if you have any, of course).
 The URL can be an arbitrary string.

 The `Indexer::index()` method is used both for adding and updating the index.
 If the content is not changed, this method skips the job.
 Otherwise, the content is being removed and indexed again.